 Smartphones and tablets have arrived.
 They are a ubiquitous fact of life at home and at work.
 It’s no wonder companies across all industries are busy building apps both for consumers and for their own employees.

-If you are thinking about a mobile app strategy for your business, here are seven things to keep in mind that will help you focus and refine your requirements and expectations, as well as help select the best app development partner.
+If you are thinking about a mobile app strategy for your business, here are seven things to keep in mind that will help you focus and refine your requirements and expectations, as well as help, select the best app development, partner.

 1. Look through a new lense

 We see this often.
 Business apps try to copy the functionality of desktop applications.
 In developing mobile apps, it’s important to rethink usage scenarios.
 For example, if you have a document management system and you’re building a tablet app, its users will probably mostly be top management.
 In principle, the functionality of the app could be as rich as the desktop.
 However, there is no reason to put all that functionality on a tablet.
 If you look at a document’s lifecycle and workflows, most actions on it are probably performed by your other employees, so it might make sense to limit the app’s functionality to what your target users are actually likely to do.
 Additionally, the contexts in which you have your tablet in hand may be different from when you have access to a laptop.
 That’s another reason to have the tablet functionality be different.
-For example, give your users the ability to edit documents your desktop, but only to view and do a couple of predefined actions with them on the tablet.
+For example, give your users the ability to edit documents on your desktop, but only to view and do a couple of predefined actions with them on the tablet.

 2. Don’t fear complexity